Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 - The Gators have been favored by 7 points or more nine times this season and have covered the spread in two of them.

-- Florida's games this year have gone over the point total in 33.3% of its opportunities (four times in 12 games with a set point total).
+- Florida's games this year have gone over the point total four times in 12 opportunities (33.3%).

-- When Florida scores more than 25.2 points, it is 3-4 against the spread and 5-2 overall.
+- Florida is 3-4 against the spread and 5-2 overall this season when the team puts up more than 25.2 points.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.